JingWang18/Discriminative-Feature-Alignment/Digit_Classification/README.md

 * Install PyTorch and its dependencies ```pip install torch torchvision```
 * Install torchnet ```pip install git+https://github.com/pytorch/tnt.git@master```

+# One Suggestion

+Our framework is developed based on MCD.
+We want to make sure everything in the code is the same except for DFA when we implemented DFA-MCD.
+You can compare our code implementation of DFA-MCD with the original implementation of MCD [here](https://github.com/mil-tokyo/MCD_DA/tree/master/classification).
+You can easily find out how the DFA is incorporated into MCD via such comparison, which will inspire you how to use DFA for your own work.

 # Dataset

 Download MNIST data from [here](https://drive.google.com/file/d/1cZ4vSIS-IKoyKWPfcgxFMugw0LtMiqPf/view).
 You download other datasets from their official websites.
 Please create a folder named "data" and put the dataset in the directory ./data.